 Where agreement cannot be reached then either party can apply to the court for a financial remedy order.
 It is possible to stop the court proceedings at any time should agreement be reached by the parties.
 A possible advantage of court is that a timetable is set to ensure both parties provide full and frank disclosure of their financial circumstances at the time required by the court.

-In order to start all this, a decree nisi (the first part of a divorce) needs to be have been ordered by the Court, followed by an application to the court for a financial order.
-There is a court fee payable of £255.00.
+In order to start all this, a conditional order (the first part of a divorce) needs to be have been ordered by the Court, followed by an application to the court for a financial order.
+There is a court fee payable of £275.00.

 The law in this area is fast moving and we do keep up to date on all the latest case law.